pcmathias/dlmp-data-analysis-with-r/README.md

 For the best experience, please have the following ready before the workshop begins:

-- Please sign up for a free RStudio Cloud account  [here](https://rstudio.cloud/).
-You can sign up/link to the Google account linked to your UW email if you do not want to create a separate username and password.
 - Install the latest version of [Google Chrome](https://www.google.com/chrome/) as some [older browsers](https://support.rstudio.com/hc/en-us/articles/227449447-Supported-browsers-for-RStudio-Connect) may not be compatible with the RStudio application.
-- Please complete the following survey so we can better understand your R experience and what you want out of the course: [DLMP R Pre-Lesson Survey](https://forms.gle/G6HhAxsHeBXKJtkZ7).
+- Please complete the following survey so we can better understand your R experience and what you want out of the course: [DLMP R Pre-Lesson Survey](https://forms.gle/2gMtVHCjJKUfpjEp7).
+- We will provide instructions on how to sign into our departmental instance of RStudio Server when we start.

 ## Accessing/interacting with the course content

-1. Course content will be pre-loaded into the RStudio Cloud instance, so we will cover how to access it at the beginning of the course
-2. The content is available at our [github page](https://github.com/pcmathias/dlmp-data-analysis-with-r) and can be downloaded from there as well.
+The content is available at our [github page](https://github.com/pcmathias/dlmp-data-analysis-with-r).
+In preparation for each lesson we will download the exercise file we need and then transfer it to our RStudio Server to work with.
-3. If you have a tablet you may find it useful to use that as a second screen: you work on your laptop to complete exercises and use your tablet to review the lesson slides that were just covered.
-4. This will be a virtual course.
-Please type questions into the Zoom chat and the instructor and/or a teaching assistant will answer in the chat or open a discussion with the group.

 ## Using the DLMP instance of RStudio Server